As I’ve toyed with the website over the last few months, I kept coming back to this idea from my newspaper days: the 5 W’s and H.

 I know, it’s blasphemy to refer to writing as content.
 Whatever.

+Right now my plan is to post something I’m calling the Friday news dump every Friday.
 I’m also hoping to post shorter blogs whenever I feel moved to write something.
 You’ll see why right down there…

 Why am I writing here?